Mottie/Keyboard/README.markdown

  * When true, pressing enter (shift-enter in textarea) on either the real or virtual keyboard will shift focus to the next input with a keyboard attached.
 I am considering changing this to the next input ( with or without a keyboard attached ).
  * When false, pressing enter do nothing in an input and shift to the next line in a textarea.
 * Fixed the mouse repeat code to not repeat action keys.
 Fix for <a href="https://github.com/Mottie/Keyboard/issues/32">issue #32</a>.
-* FIxed space bar title from the mousewheel message to the space bar message.
+* Fixed space bar title from the mousewheel message to the space bar message.

 ###Version 1.9.1